What South Carolina Residents Need to Know About Obamacare

 To learn whether your current health plan satisfies the requirements of the Affordable Care Act or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in South Carolina?

-To find out more, including ways you might still get covered, see What Happens If I Missed the South Carolina Obamacare Enrollment Deadline for 2017?
+To find out more, including ways you might still get covered, see What Happens If I Missed the South Carolina Obamacare Enrollment Deadline?

 If you are currently uninsured, you can use the state marketplace to compare plans and enroll in a plan that meets your needs.